 2. Pre-school children (0-6 years old)

 - An awareness-raising toolkit.
 Design, development and piloting of a toolkit for ECEC settings with useful and effective resources for raising awareness of the importance of inclusion of children with intellectual disabilities in early childhood education and care.
-The programme will provide capacity building opportunities and educational resources for both core (educational) staff and ECEC assistants and leaders.
+The programme provides capacity building opportunities and educational resources for both core (educational) staff and ECEC assistants and leaders.

 - TEATR GRODZKI (coordinator) (Poland)